 Recording artists A. Michael Martinez and Charlotte Perry are queuing up the hottest indigenous music in the world as they walk the Red Road on Wednesday evenings 5:30-8pm.
 Featuring music of the First Peoples of the Americas, World Indigenous, East/West, Latin Jazz, Traditional/Modern.
 It all converges during this auditory space in time where it truly is all about the human journey!
 Michael and Charlotte have lived in Placitas since 1984.
 Michael is an original member of the Native American rock band, Xit (just inducted into the New Mexico Music Hall of Fame) and recorded at the Hitsville Motown studio in Detroit.
 Charlotte is a UNM graduate in music, was a NM music educator, and has an extensive vocal performance background ... they now perform together as AMISTAR.

-Casey Mortensen will soon join KUPR late on Friday nights as host of the two hour Roots of Indie - past and present indie music with some rock, bluegrass, and folk artists past and present deserving of radio time.
+Casey Mortensen has joined KUPR from 7 to 9 on Friday nights as host of the two hour Roots of Indie - past and present indie music with some rock, bluegrass, and folk artists past and present deserving of radio time.
 Casey grew up in the country outside Idaho Falls surrounded by potato farms, although his dad was an engineer and his mother a nurse.
 He joined the Navy and was in Japan and California.
 Now he attends UNM studying archaeology, enjoys traveling and playing music.
-Casey says he is looking forward to working with the KUPR team
+Casey says he is enjoying working with the KUPR team